CenturyLink Internet for Seniors, Tested and Reviewed

 CenturyLink Internet Plans, Pricing, and Features

 Let’s take a closer look at CenturyLink’s available internet plans.
 Remember that different speeds and plans depend on the provider’s coverage availability, so not all the offerings below will be an option.
-You’ll need to opt for paperless billing to receive some hidden discounts.
+In addition, these rates will likely require opting into paperless billing to receive some hidden discounts.

 Plan (Max) Download Speed Connection Type Price Monthly Data Limit